OpenGPTX/docs/metadata/README.md

 ### Enable Autonomous Teams to Get Value from Data

-Metadata should be next to the data itself and should bringt a good overview about the content of the data.
+Metadata should be next to the data itself and should bring a good overview about the content of the data.

 ### Introduce feedback loops